realm/realm-dart/README.md

 Running on a real Android device always includes the libraries in release mode.

-##### The “Dart” name and logo and the “Flutter” name and logo are trademarks owned by Google.
+##### The "Dart" name and logo and the "Flutter" name and logo are trademarks owned by Google.